particle-iot/docs/src/content/rules-engine.md

 - Open your use Node-RED instance and select **Hamburger Menu** then **Import**.
 You can import directly from the clipboard or save to a file first.

-Note: The exported rules contain any passwords you saved when you configured your nodes.
+Note: The exported rules contain any passwords you saved when you configured your nodes, along with the secret for your Particle authentication.
 Keep this secure.

 ## Original Documentation